-DAY 1 - PERTHSHIRE
+Day 1 - Perthshire

-Scone Palace - the grand and impressive ancient capital and religious gathering place of the Picts.
+SCONE PALACE - The grand and impressive Scone Palace was the ancient capital and religious gathering place of the Picts.
 It has served as the seat of parliaments and the crowning place of the Kings of Scots, including Macbeth and Robert the Bruce.
-Art treasures include furniture, clocks, ivories, paintings and tapestries, the gardens include a Pinetum containing giant redwoods and noble firs!
+The Palace's art treasures include furniture, clicks, ivories, porcelain, paintings and tapestries and the gardens include a magnificent Pinetum containing giant redwoods and noble firs!

-Scottish Crannog Centre - one the more unusual structures to be found amid the Perthshire countryside, the Scottish Crannog Centre is a faithful recreation of a traditional Bronze Age loch-dwelling found in the Loch Tay area round 2,500 years ago.
+SCOTTISH CRANNOG CENTRE - One the more unusual structures to be found amid the Perthshire countryside, the Scottish Crannog Centre is faithful recreation of a traditional Bronze Age loch-dwelling found in the Loch Tay area round 2,500 years ago.
 The Centre tells the story of why these ancient people built their homes in the water and lets you experience first-hand how they lived.